Gunfight at the O.K. Corral: Physical proximity

-When the Earps approached the lot, the four law men initially faced six Cowboys: Frank McLaury, Tom McLaury, Billy Clanton, Billy Claiborne, Wes Fuller, and Ike Clanton.
+When the Earps approached the lot, the four lawmen initially faced six Cowboys: Frank McLaury, Tom McLaury, Billy Clanton, Billy Claiborne, Wes Fuller, and Ike Clanton.
 When the Cowboys saw the officers, they stepped away from the Harwood house.

 In testimony given by witnesses afterward, they disagreed about the precise location of the men before, during and after the gunfight.
 The coroner's inquest and the Spicer hearing produced a sketch showing the Cowboys standing, from left to right facing Fremont Street, with Billy Clanton and then Frank McLaury near the Harwood house and Tom McLaury and Ike Clanton roughly in the middle of the lot.

 Opposite them and initially only about 6 to 10 ft away, Virgil Earp was on the left end of the Earp party, standing a few feet inside the vacant lot and nearest Ike Clanton.
 Behind him a few feet near the corner of C. S. Fly's boarding house was Wyatt.
 Morgan Earp was standing on Fremont Street to Wyatt's right, and Doc Holliday anchored the end of their line in Fremont Street, a few feet to Morgan's right.

 Wyatt Earp drew a sketch in 1924 and another with John Flood on September 15, 1926, that depicted Billy Clanton near the middle of the lot, close to the Harwood house.
 Tom and Frank McLaury stood deeper in the lot.
 Frank was in the center between the two buildings, holding the reins of his horse.
 Tom was closer to C. S. Fly's boarding house.
 According to Wyatt's sketches, Morgan was on the right of the lawmen, close to the Harwood house, opposite Billy Clanton near the Harwood house and close to Fremont St. Virgil was deeper in the lot, opposite Frank and Ike Clanton.
 Wyatt was to Virgil's left, opposite Tom.
 Doc Holliday hung back a step or two on Fremont Street.
 Neither of Wyatt's sketches included Ike Clanton or Billy Claiborne, who ran from the fight.